FAQ

 What is the timeline for receiving credit?

 Landowners must submit all required documentation to NCDOR by April 15 of the year following the donation.
+Applications will be published on their website no later than January 1 of each year.

 For example, if land is donated in 2025, a landowner must apply to the NCDNCR for certification before January 15, 2026 and must submit the approved certification with the tax credit application to the NCDOR by April 15, 2026.
-If approved, the landowner would be eligible for credit starting in the 2026 taxable year (filed in early 2027).
+If approved, the landowner would be eligible for credit in the 2026 tax year (filed in early 2027).